OData/WebApi/_posts/2018-06-18-12-02-WebApiV7_newDefaultSettings.md

 One issue is encountered when trying to bind function call token with case-insensitive enabled.
-The reason is that at the very beginning of the function BindAsUriFunction() the name token, when case-insensitive is enabled, is coerced to lower case (as shown blow), which is valid for build-in function (such as 'startswith' and 'geo.distance', etc), but might not be valid for custom uri functions.
+The reason is that at the very beginning of the function BindAsUriFunction() the name token, when case-insensitive is enabled, is coerced to lower case (as shown below), which is valid for build-in function (such as 'startswith' and 'geo.distance', etc), but might not be valid for custom uri functions.